 Apparently, part of the delay was due to male resistance to the idea.
 NBC writes, "American historian Timothy Marr wrote in American Masculinities: A Historical Encyclopedia that in the holiday's early decades, men 'scoffed at the holiday’s sentimental attempts to domesticate manliness with flowers and gift-giving, or they derided the proliferation of such holidays as a commercial gimmick to sell more products — often paid for by the father himself.'"

-Evidently, those attitudes have changed — Wikipedia lists over 130 countries that celebrate Father's Day throughout the year.
-Besides the United States, 75 others celebrate on the third Sunday of June.
+Evidently, that success has spread well beyond the United States — Wikipedia lists over 130 countries that celebrate Father's Day throughout the year.
+Besides the U.S., 75 others celebrate on the third Sunday of June.
 These include China, India, Japan, Mexico, and the United Kingdom.